LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Exposure to water can weaken and loosen the adhesive used to stick the LED strip on the surface.

-In addition, water can also affect the adhesives used in the construction of some LED strips.
+In addition, water also affects the adhesives used in the construction of some LED strips.

-If the LED strips become loose from their mountings, they can fall out and break.
+If the LED strips become loose from their mountings, they fall out and break.

 So you may need to replace them before they fail entirely.